MP Estate Planning UK

 IdentifierApplied whenMain action once issued

-UTR (10 digits)Arrangement has tax liabilityUse for returns and agent linking
+UTR (10 digits)Trust arrangement has a tax liabilityUse for SA900 tax returns and to authorise an agent (solicitor or accountant)

 What you need before you start trust registration on the TRS